eclipse/upm/docs/building.md

 headers and library files respectively with *make install*.
 Further, you may choose to generate these only for a specific sensor you modified, and this can be achieved by building from the individual makefile of the sensor.
-Assuming you're in the build directory, to make the lcd module you would:
+Assuming you're in the build directory, to build/install the lcd module you would:

 ~~~~~~~~~~~~~
 cd src/lcd
 make install
 ~~~~~~~~~~~~~

+Note: 'make install' under src/lcd will build all targets (and dependencies) for the lcd but will NOT install dependencies.

 Often developers are only interested in building one module or even just the python/node module to do some quick testing using scripting.
 In order to do